 Your passwords should be more than 6 characters and contain letters, numbers and special characters.
 Mix upper and lower case letters.
 Don’t use personal information or dictionary words.
 Hackers use software to enter random dictionary words to help them determine your password.

 5. Don’t Overshare on Social Media

-Go through your privacy settings on each site and determine what is a good amount of privacy protection.
+Go through your privacy settings on each site and determine what a good amount of privacy protection is.
 Consider keeping your profile limited to only certain groups or friends.
 Never post your personal information such as Social Security number, date of birth or your full name in a public place.

 For more tips you can trust, visit bbb.org.